-You can copy the syslog file from the Branch Gateway to another location using FTP, SCP, or TFTP, or locally to a USB mass storage device.
+You can copy the syslog file from Branch Gateway to another location using FTP, SCP, TFTP, or HTTPS or locally to a USB mass storage device.

 Use any of the following commands to copy a syslog file:

 '''

 • copy syslog-file ftp.

 '''